 Not for Profit: The programme cannot fund organisations that make a profit.
 However, the programme can fund social enterprises and other organisations that generate surpluses, as long as the organisation's governing documents show that the surplus is reinvested to support the aims of the organisation.
 This must be reflected in the accounts you give us.
 Constituted before 1 st August 2016 Organisations funded by London Councils must have a constitution or governing document that is signed and dated, and defines how the organisation will operate.
 A governing document can be a formal constitution, a memorandum or articles of association.
-Income Have income of less than £150,000 in the 2017-2018 financial year.
-OR Have income of less than £250,000 if you are an organisation that works exclusively with people with a disability.
+A bank account A bank account in the organisation's name that requires two signatories: This information is needed in order to check that there are sufficient financial controls in place.
+If you do not have a bank account at the time of applying and are willing to set one up if your application is successful, please attach a note to your application stating so.
 Financially solvent Organisations' most recent accounts and bank statements must show a positive net worth position, as organisations funded through the programme must not have liabilities that are greater than their current assets.'
 Constituted to work in the Borough Your organisation should be constituted to work in the London Borough of Enfield and be based within the borough.
 Services also need to be provided to residents of the borough.
+Income Have income of less than £150,000 in the 2016-2017 financial year.
+OR Have income of less than £250,000 if you are an organisation that works exclusively with people with a disability.
+Premises agreements Organisations based in or using Enfield Council buildings must have an appropriate property arrangement in place for the duration of their project.
 Debtor Organisations that are a debtor to Enfield Council will not be eligible for funding.